reselling/personal-website/README.md

 git clone https://github.com/reselling/personal-website
 ```

-Navigate to where its stored.
+Navigate to where its stored (Recommend using VS Code)
-    * Recommend using VS Code

-Run development server.
+Run development server in terminal.

 ```bash
 npm run dev